-But for a fun day trip away from the city, I recommend visiting Lantau Island and Sai Kung where you can see the Big Buddha, partake in a tea ceremony, try some delicious vegetarian food, and indulge in sweet pineapple buns.
+For a fun day trip away from the city, I recommend visiting Lantau Island and Sai Kung where you can see the Big Buddha at Po Lin Monestary, partake in a tea ceremony, try some delicious vegetarian food, and indulge in sweet pineapple buns.

-In the seaside area of Sai Kung, I stumbled upon a bakery with a queue outside that wrapped around the building.
-Usually, that’s sure indicator of excellent food, and the comforting scent of fresh baked bread confirmed that this treat would probably be worth the wait.
+In the seaside area of Sai Kung, there’s a legendary bakery with a queue outside that wraps around the building.
+Usually, that’s sure indicator of excellent food, and the comforting scent of fresh baked bread confirmed that this treat is worth the wait.

 Sai Kung Pineapple Buns

 While in line, I watched as a baker emerged from a side door every five minutes or so with a steaming hot pan full of puffed up yellow rolls.
 My guide informed me that these were Hong Kong‘s famous “pineapple buns,” named after their golden crust that cracks into a crisscross pattern.